Realistic, modular, composable, algebraic optimizations with some correctness guarantees: DAXPY

 }

-The code shows the common HPC pattern: hiding memory latency.
+The code shows the common HPC pattern of partial loop unrolling and scalar promotion, aimed to hide memory latency.
 Since reading from main memory takes a lot of time, modern CPUs can do something else in the meanwhile (e.g., decoding and executing further instructions).
-We take advantage of this facility and arrange four reads from memory (followed by multiplication upon completion) to run effectively in parallel.
+We take advantage of this facility and arrange four reads from memory (followed by the multiplication upon completion) to run effectively in parallel.
 Why four, rather than 5 or 8?
-The optimal factor is determined by the CPU architecture, bus and memory bandwidth and latency, cache organization, etc. The many parameters (most of which are not disclosed) make computing the optimal unrolling factor impossible.
-What one may do instead is to try various factors and see which leads to a faster code.
+The optimal factor is determined by the CPU microarchitecture, bus and memory bandwidth and latency, cache organization, memory controllers, access predictors, etc. The many parameters (most of which are not disclosed) make computing the optimal unrolling factor impossible.
+What one may do instead is to try various unrolling factors and see which leads to a faster code.
 Such empirical search, or tuning, is very common in HPC.
 The premise is the ability to produce candidates, with various unrolling factors.
 Does it sound like fun to write and repeatedly re-write such code by hand (while worrying about typos)?

 References